 |---|---|

-| 100% of contributions are accepted based on a minimum three months evidenced from any of the following: | |
+| Granite will accept 100% of actual historic contributions based on a minimum three months evidence, using any of the following four verification methodologies: | |

 |